Forthcoming musical events: Autumn 2017 series of six concerts

 Hywel Davies is a member of the Cavendish String Quartet and has played with the BSO, the Royal Philharmonic and others.
 With Anthony Green he plays BEETHOVEN Sonata in F Op 24 (Spring), BEETHOVEN Sonata 10 in G major Op 96, BRAHMS Scherzo in C minor from the F.A.E.
 Sonata, GREEN South Downs nr Devil’s Dyke, DEBUSSY Sonata in G minor

-20th October: Wessex Quartet
+20th October: Wessex Quartet (as a Trio)

-21st October: Wessex Quartet
+21st October: Wessex Quartet (as a Quartet)

 The Wessex Piano Quartet is well known in Dorset for its residency as part of Duncan Honeybourne’s Weymouth Lunchtime Chamber Concerts.
 The violinist Catrin Win Morgan is Head of Strings at Sherborne School for Girls, Stephanie Chambers is a frequent violist with the BSO and Sally Flann is the cellist of the popular Dorchester Piano Trio and Piano Quartet, based at the Dorset County Museum.
-Here at Tincleton they will play a programme featuring the Brahms Piano Quartet in G minor, op.25.

 Fri 17 November: John Law & Nick Sorensen (piano & sax, jazz & classical)